Justintime50/styles/README.md

 * Don’t pack lists or block pack them, always unpack lists so that each item is on its own line.
 It’s easier to read vertically than it is horizontally
 * Use object literals over complex if/else or switch/case statements
 * Use implicit true statements when possible (eg: `if im_awesome is True:` — vs — `if im_awesome:`)
-* When making string comparisons, lowercase and strip the whitespace on the strings you are comparing
+* When making string comparisons, lowercase/uppercase and strip the whitespace on the strings you are comparing
+* Always sort your lists unless there is an explicit reason not to.
+This ensures that diffs stay small and sorted lists are much easier to maintain and find info in

 ### Naming

 * Don’t try to be smart, spell things out (eg: variable and function names)
     * Abbreviating or coming up with clever names only leads to more taxing code scanning by the next engineer
-* Use constants or variables to define integers and other strings that aren’t easily identifiable (vs just passing them inline as parameters without declaring what they are)
+* Use constants or variables to define integers and other strings that aren’t easily identifiable (vs just passing them inline as parameters without declaring what they are).
+A great example of a snippet of code where this could be useful is instead of directly returning the following, you could assign it a descriptive variable and return that clean variable instead: `{k: cls._objects_to_ids(v) for k, v in six.iteritems(params)}`

 ### Open Source